 Apart from Google being a Big Data company, a Google Analytics setup provides you with in-depth information about your website traffic and visitors.

-With a Google Analytics setup, you will be able to gain knowledge about what pages on your site receive the most traffic, where your site is generating leads from, and demographics on those leads.
-Other benefits include:
+With a Google Analytics setup, you will be able to gain knowledge about what pages on your site receive the most traffic.

 - Information on the amount of leads converted into purchasers